svshayt/leetcode-java/README.md

 # leetcode-java

-1342. 🟢 Number of Steps to Reduce a Number to Zero 1672. 🟢 Richest Customer Wealth
+1342. 🔵 Number of Steps to Reduce a Number to Zero 1337. 🔵 The K Weakest Rows in a Matrix
+1672. 🔵 Richest Customer Wealth